igrishaev/pg2/README.md

  :migrations-path "migrations"}
 ~~~

-The `:migrations-table` field must be a keyword and it takes place in a HoneySQL
+The `:migrations-table` field must be a keyword because it takes place in a
-map.
+HoneySQL map.

 The `:migrations-path` field is a string referencing a resource with migrations.

-To not expose the `:password` field, it's wrapped with the `#env` tag.
-The
-engine reads the "PG_PASSWORD" environment variable for password.
-When it's not
+Pay attention to the `#env` tag.
+The engine uses custom readers when loading a
+config.
+The tag reads the actual value from an environment variable.
+Thus, the
+database password won't be exposed to everyone.
+When the variable is not set, an
-set, an exception is thrown.
+exception is thrown.

 ### Commands

 #### Create

 The `create` command makes a pair of two blank migration files.
-Then id, if not
+If not set, the
-set, is generated automatically using the `YYYYmmddHHMMSS` pattern.
+id is generated automatically using the `YYYYmmddHHMMSS` pattern.

 ~~~
 lein with-profile +migration run -m pg.migration.cli \